-- a) Lower dam location suggested by AREMI was reviewed and found that it will involve large scale submergence of habitations at Kurukutti village, which is a major village.
-Hence, an alternate dam site located about 4.5 km upstream was considered for further study. - b) The above alternate dam site was considered as reference point and area of search was extended upto a radius of 10 km in all the directions.
-The search area was further divided radially into 5 equal sub-sections, each with a radius of about 2 km. - c) The area was further divided into four (4) quadrants, i.e., NE, SE, SW and NW and the major stream systems in each quadrant where dams could be located were identified.
-A total of 5 alternate sites for upper reservoir and 2 alternate sites for lower reservoir were identified for Kurukutti PSP (Refer Figure 9.3). - d) The alternative location of upper and lower dam sites has been fixed duly considering the aspects of maximization of available head, availability of adequate storage capacity and minimizing submergence of agricultural and forest land.
+- a) Lower dam location suggested by AREMI was found to be technically not feasible based on geological considerations and also will involve large scale submergence of existing villages.
+Upper dam site suggested was also not considered as it is situated in the state of Odisha. - b) An alternate dam site located across Pedda Gedda river (a tributary of Suvarnamukhi river) about 3.5 km upstream of Kurukutti village is considered for lower dam site. - c) The above alternate dam site was considered as reference point and area of search was extended upto a radius of 10 km in all the directions.
+The search area was further divided radially into 5 equal sub-sections, each with a radius of about 2 km. - d) The area was further divided into four (4) quadrants, i.e., NE, SE, SW and NW and the major stream systems in each quadrant where dams could be located were identified.
+A total of 4 alternate sites for upper reservoir and 2 alternate site for lower reservoir were identified for Karrivalasa PSP (Refer Figure - 9.3).

+e) The alternative location of upper and lower dam sites has been fixed duly considering the aspects of maximization of available head, availability of adequate storage capacity and avoid/minimize submergence of agricultural & forest land.